SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise3.md

    ![datasets sixteen ](images/24.png)

-   Make sure 17 datasets are created.
+3. Make sure 17 datasets are created.

+   Click **Next** to go to the next exercise.